Welcome to the Sullivan County

 As a new water user we welcome you to the District and hope this information will be helpful.
 If you have any questions and/or concerns, please feel free to contact our office.
 We will do everything we can to answer any of your questions.

-The Public Water Supply District # 1 of Sullivan County celebrated its 35th anniversary in the year 2013.
+The Public Water Supply District # 1 of Sullivan County will celebrate its 35th anniversary in the year 2013.
 The District is made up of a Board of Directors (five members), the District Clerk, System Manager, Bookkeeper, and two Water Operators.
 Our Board meets on the first Tuesday of every month.
 Our meetings are open to the public.
 Please call our office if you wish to be put on the meeting agenda.

 Our office is located at 1108 S Pearl St. in Milan.
 The telephone number is 660-265-4811.
 For after hour emergencies call 660-265-5850.
 Our office hours are 9:00 a.m. to 4:30 p.m.
 Monday through Friday.
 We do have emergency numbers on the answering machine in case you have a water main emergency after business hours.
 Our office does observe most legal holidays.